Choosing the Right Microphone for Embedded Applications

 They operate using a pressure-sensitive diaphragm that is etched directly into a silicon wafer by the MEMS processing technique, after which they are named.
 Usually, they will include an integrated preamplifier as part of the device.
 Typically, sound energy is converted by the diaphragm by changing the material's capacitance in the same manner as the condenser and electret microphone types.
 There are also alternate variants that use piezo materials to generate an electrical signal from pressure changes.

 As shown in the above picture, sound waves pass through the sound inlet and vibrate the sensor membrane.
-The integrated ASIC (Application-Specific Integrated Circuit) detects the change in capacitance of piezo-electric effect, amplifies this signal, and, if necessary, transforms it into a digital output.
+The integrated ASIC (Application-Specific Integrated Circuit) detects the change in capacitance of the piezo-electric effect, amplifies this signal, and, if necessary, transforms it into a digital output.

 The MEMS microphone's main advantages are its ability to withstand high temperatures making it suitable for reflow soldering, improved noise performance than electret microphones in equivalent package size, and a significantly higher performance density than electret microphones thanks to its compact size.
 MEMS microphones can also operate over higher temperature ranges with better performance across the range.
-A basic MEMS microphones made of silicon or piezo materials will typically have an operating temperature range of -40oC to +85 oC.
+Basic MEMS microphones made of silicon or piezo materials will typically have an operating temperature range of -40oC to +85 oC.
 A basic electret microphone will typically have an operating temperature range of -20oC to +70 oC.
 Also, while having a broader operating range, MEMS microphones have a lower sensitivity variation over the range.
 MEMS microphones have typically +/- 0.5 dB, while Electret microphones have typically +/- 4 dB over their smaller range.
 The main reason is that the MEMS microphone diaphragm is much smaller than the equivalent electret component, offering as much as a 12 dB advantage in vibration sensitivity.